neekko/neopets/show-pet/readme.md

+**As of April 2022, TNT has fixed pet lookups to display the static image automatically, thus rendering this code obsolete!**

 ## How-To

 Go to [https://www.neopets.com/quickref.phtml](https://www.neopets.com/quickref.phtml).
 Click the arrow next to your pet's portrait and select **Edit description**.
 Copy and paste the following code into the description box: